markjmeyer/BMMP/README.md

 # BMMP

-Code for estimating Bayesian methods for multivariate matched proportions (MMP) as described by Meyer, Cheng, and Knutson (2023), recently accepted for publication in Statistics in Biosciences.
-A link to the pre-print is forth-coming.
+Code for estimating Bayesian methods for multivariate matched proportions (MMP) as described by Meyer, Cheng, and Knutson (2023), recently accepted for publication in Statistics in Biosciences, available at https://link.springer.com/article/10.1007/s12561-023-09368-8.

 ## Folder Details